-We recommend that you use a power supply that complies with the ATX12V Power Supply Design Guide Version I.I.
-An ATX12V power supply has a standard 24-pin ATX main power connector and a 4-pin +12V power connector that must be inserted onto CN8 and P1 connectors respectively.
+Use a power supply that complies with the ATX12V Power Supply Design Guide Version 1.1.
+An ATX12V power supply has a standard 24-pin ATX main power connector and a 4-pin +12V power connector that must be inserted onto CN8 and CN3 connectors respectively.